 What Happens When a Company Goes into Administration?

-What happens when a company goes into Administration?
-It is a question that we encounter quite frequently as we help provide our clients with all of the key information they need as they consider the possibility of entering Administration.
+The process that occurs when a company goes into Administration is a question that we discuss frequently as we help provide our clients with all of the key information they need as they consider the possibility of entering Administration.
 Should you be the owner or director of a business that is going through some tough times and may have to enter Administration, the team here at The Insolvency Experts can help.

-Let us take a look at the finer details of a company going into Administration, the processes that will be undertaken and what is expected of the directors of said company.
+Let us take a look at the finer details of a company going into Administration, the processes undertaken and what is expected of the directors of said company.

 The Administration process runs in a way that the Administrator is given an 8-week time period in which to send formal administrative proposals to all creditors of the insolvent company.
 This will include a basic plan of action that the Administrator plans to take in order to repay debts.
 During this period, creditors will be updated on a regular basis with regards to the current status of the company and the anticipated outcome at the end of the current Administration process.